ECONOMICS & RESEARCH

 €90 for

-1134 L (3 filters at $30 each)
+1134 L (3 filters at €30 each)

-Your savings over a year
+Your savings over the course of a year

 => nearly€600!